Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 actual work of building the colony and keeping it fed.
 You also have some larger variants that are more specialized for combat, and protect the workers.
 And each colony has a single Queen who is responsible for laying eggs and perpetuating the hive.
-Mundane ant queens are these immobile grub things, but the giant variety remains active (and dangerous!) through its whole life.
+Though the queen is unlikely to leave her chambers once the hive is established, she's quite dangerous and remains active throughout her life.

-Despite being of animal intelligence, giant ants possess the same instinct for teamwork as their mundane counterparts, which means their colonies are more efficiently organized than most sapient societies.
+Despite being of animal intelligence, giant ants possess the same instinct for teamwork as their mundane counterparts, which means their colonies are more efficiently organized than many sapient societies.
 They communicate by emitting pheromone clouds, and at this scale the chemicals that make up these clouds can actually be harmful to non-ants.
 Giant warrior ants are notorious for using them as weapons.

-That bit about "stripping the landscape bare" makes me think giant ants combine the traits of both fire and cutting ants.
+That bit about "stripping the landscape bare" makes me think giant ants combine the traits of both fire and leafcutter ants.
 So they'd both hunt other animals directly and cut up the vegetation to serve as bedding for their vast underground fungus farms.
 If that's the case you do _not_ want a giant anthill anywhere near your territory.